 USDA Hardiness Zones

-Prunus cerasifera will have the best growth in Zones 4 through 9.
-It is originally from Western Asia and Southeastern Europe.
+Prunus cerasifera will have the best growth in U.S. Department of Agriculture zones 4 through 9.
+It is originally from western Asia and southeastern Europe.

 Size and Shape

 Purple leaf plum grows to approximately 15 to 25 feet tall and wide at maturity and has a rounded shape.

 If you decide to plant the purple leaf plum, choose a location with full sun.
 The leaves will turn green if you try to grow it in the shade.

 The leaves of Prunus cerasifera are 1.5 to 3 inches long.
 Most cultivars sold at nurseries have the reddish-purple leaves, though there are ones with green foliage.

 The tree's flowers are small, fragrant, and either white or pale pink.
 Purple leaf plum is one of the first trees to flower in the spring with the blossoms appearing even before the leaves are fully formed.

 Although the fruits are small at only 1.25 inches, they are edible.
 These little gems can be yellow, purple, or red, depending on the cultivar.
 They can be eaten raw and are a nice choice for jams.

 Purple leaf plum is a popular choice to plant as a specimen tree to showcase in the yard.
 Since it does have a very strong color, it may be best to use only one instead of planting a group.